AbsaOSS/hermes/_docs/0.3/components/e2e-runner.md

 #### Features for spark-job

-- load all plugins on the class path
+- load all plugins on the classpath
 - load JSON prescription of tests
 - fail fast or let all tests execute switch